Experiencing Victoria Falls- Zambia vs. Zimbabwe

 VICTORIA FALLS FROM ZIMBABWE

-Important information* Zimparks has set daily entry fees into the Rainforest at US$7 or $441 per person while clients will pay US$5 to enter Zambezi National Park or $315 per day per person.
+Important information* Zimparks has set daily entry fees into the Rainforest at US$50 per person while clients will pay US$10 to enter Zambezi National Park per person.
 However, with African Bush Camps a visit to these parks is included whether you’re visiting the Zambian side, Thorntree River Lodge or the Zimbabwe Side in the low-season.

-Zimbabwe has the best view of the falls and is also known for its wide range of camps.
-You can have the best of both worlds;- a visit to the iconic Victoria Falls and a unforgettable wildlife safari.
+The Zimbabwean side is said to have the best view of the falls as the falls never run dry on this side.
+It is also known for its wide range of camps.
+You can have the best of both worlds; – a visit to the iconic Victoria Falls and an unforgettable wildlife safari.

 VICTORIA FALLS FROM ZAMBIA